ZhenjianYang/SoraVoice-Deprecated/README.md

 It contains every setting' description.
 So we don't repeat it here, please check the configuration file for details.
 Just **NOTE**:
 1. The default **Volume** is 100(maximum), maybe too loud for *Sora*, because *Sora*'s voices are much louder than *Zero*/*Ao*'s.
-2. With default setting, all dialogues will be auto scrolled.
-You can disable this feature or let it scroll voiced dialogues only.
+2. With default setting, all dialogs will be auto scrolled.
+You can disable this feature or let it scroll voiced dialogs only.
    And the default timing settings for auto-scroll are designed for Chinese/Japanese versions, they may not be suitable for English versions.

 ## External libraries used in this project